The AHC association of Iceland is a non-profit organization offering support for affected patients and their families.

 As each child is so different with this condition a treatment or medication that works for one will not necessarily work for another.

-Various other anti-convulsant drugs are used and anti-migraine drugs have been tried.
+Various anti-convulsion drugs are used and anti-migraine drugs have been tried.